 Technical Assistance - In 2006, CZM staff worked with several North Shore communities to update Municipal Harbor Plans or waterfront development plans to promote and facilitate water dependent uses of harbor areas.
 Both Gloucester and Salem are in the process of updating their Harbor Plans, and Manchester-by-the-Sea, Marblehead, Beverly, and Lynn are all working on waterfront development plans.
 CZM also continued to facilitate the North Shore Regional Conservation Commission and Health Agents Networks, with more than 25 participating communities.
 Through the networks, CZM provides monthly training for North Shore Conservation Commissions, Boards of Health, and their staff on a variety of relevant topics, as well as an opportunity to meet and work directly with state regulators.
 CZM staff also worked extensively with MassDEP and the communities of Newburyport, Newbury, Salisbury, and Gloucester on barrier beach management plans, and is working with MassDEP and DCR for a similar plan for the Salisbury Beach State Reservation.

 Institute of Contemporary Art Opens on Fan Pier - In December, the Institute for Contemporary Art (ICA) opened its doors at a new facility on Fan Pier on the South Boston Waterfront.
 This new ICA facility is the first major piece of development to be completed on Fan Pier as part of the South Boston Municipal Harbor Plan, approved in 2000.
 CZM staff played an important role in the plan approval process, working with the Boston Redevelopment Authority, the public, and project proponents to develop an approval decision that protected public trust rights while promoting redevelopment of an historic Boston waterfront.
-See the South Boston Municipal Harbor Plan Decision for more information.
+See the Decision on the City of Boston’s South Boston Waterfront District Municipal Harbor Plan (PDF, 165 KB) for more information.

 Financial Assistance - Through the FY07 Coastal NPS Grant Program, CZM awarded the Charles River Watershed Association $20,000 and the town of Franklin $19,900 to explore stormwater infrastructure funding mechanisms.
 The Metropolitan Area Planning Council was also awarded $20,000 to develop and promote stormwater and LID bylaws.